 10. It is estimated that by 1700, about 50,000 Huguenots (French Protestants) had settled in England making up as much as 1% of England’s total population in 1700.
 The eighteenth century also saw German refugees known as ‘Poor Palatines’ arrive in Britain, with perhaps as many as 13,000 arriving.

 11. By the 1901 Census there were 82,844 Eastern Europeans living in Britain.
 Small numbers of people came from Asia to Britain - there were perhaps a few hundred at the start of the 20th Century.
 The 1901 census also showed that there were just 387 Chinese nationals in Britain.
 There was also some movement to and from Britain’s colonial Empire.
 Many of those that came to live in Britain were the descendants of British settlers to Australia, New Zealand, Canada and South Africa.
+In the eighty years between 1851 and 1931, the population born abroad increased by only about one million.

 12. After the Second World War, the pace of immigration increased considerably.
 For example, thousands of Poles, many of whom had fought for Britain in the Second World War, were offered British citizenship in 1947.
 The 1951 census recorded 162,339 Poles living in Britain.
 Britain also introduced a guest workers scheme after the war that enabled quite large numbers of other Eastern Europeans to come to Britain.